Positivity and representations of surface groups: Positive representations are Anosov

 \subsection{Properness}

-The following definition will be used several times in the sequel: an application $f$ defined on a subset $A$ of a topological set $X$, with value in some topological set $Y$ is {\em bounded} if for every compact set $K$ in $X$, $f(A\cap K)$ is empty or relatively compact.
+The following definition will be used several times in the sequel: an application $f$ defined on a subset $A$ of a topological set $X$, with values in some topological set $Y$ is {\em bounded} if for every compact set $K$ in $X$, $f(A\cap K)$ is relatively compact.